jtmcgrath/wpc-extended/README.md

 The Sass vardump is a generated file which contains every Sass variable and value passed from the Customizer into Sass.
 The Sass compiler does not normally display the available variables, so this vardump acts as a convenient cheat-sheet for easy reference when developing themes.

 It also includes every `title` and `subtitle` custom control as comments, which helps break down the sections appropriately.

-Note that the background-section controls are all listed at the end of the file because they are dynamically generated.

 The [Comprehensive Example Usage](#comprehensive-example-usage) below will output the following Sass Vardump file: